HIV / AIDS

 - Sex without a condom or other barrier (anal, vaginal, or oral) with an HIV-infected person

 - Sharing needles or injection equipment with an injection drug user who is infected with HIV

 - From HIV-infected women to their babies before or during birth, or through breastfeeding after birth.

 - A blood transfusion or clotting factor (this risk is extremely low because of careful testing in the U.S. of blood and donated organs)

 HIV cannot live for very long outside the body and it is easily killed by soap and common disinfectants such as bleach.
 Many misconceptions exist about how HIV is transmitted.
 You cannot get HIV from the following:

 - Shaking hands

 Sex Partner Notification & HIV/AIDS Reporting

-The Snohomish Health District is responsible for verifying the diagnosis and treatment of all reportable STDs, including HIV, from public and private care providers.
+The Snohomish County Health Department is responsible for verifying the diagnosis and treatment of all reportable STDs, including HIV, from public and private care providers.
 Health care providers in Washington are required to report HIV infection, AIDS, and other STDsto local health authorities within 3 working days (in accordance with WAC 246-101).
 See our Disease Reporting page.